Michael Eriksson

 I have later found a number of articles by others with very similar ideas, e.g. Boys are still top dogse and Boys are being failed by our schoolse; or with another take, e.g., Teaching Boys and Girls Separatelye.

-My own writings on feminism contains a further discussion of perspectives on “feminization” of schools, abuse of Ritalin to keep boys down, and similar—something which currently is a major problem in at least the US, the UK, and (with some reservations for Ritalin) Sweden.
+My own writings on feminism contains a further discussion of perspectives on “feminization” of schools, abuse of Ritalin to keep boys down, and similar—something which currently is a major problem in at least the U.S., the U.K., and (with some reservations for Ritalin) Sweden.

 Class-room education/College lectures

-Generally, I am highly critical of classic class-room education (including college lectures): This may or may not be a good solution for the less than brilliant, but for a student with a noticeably over-average IQ (even without a limit to the extremes) learning through books is generally faster and more efficient.
+Generally, I am highly critical of classic class-room education (including college lectures): This might or might not be a good solution for the less than brilliant, but for a student with a noticeably over-average IQ (even without a limit to the extremes) learning through books is generally faster and more efficient.
 When I consider how much time I could have saved by not sitting eight hours a day in class, but actually learning instead...
-Interestingly, when I started in college, I switched gears entirely: partially, because the subject matters were more interesting; but mainly because I learned that I did not need to go to the lectures, if I studied the text-books.
-Based on what I did in college, I would have been able to go through the entire high-school pensum in one year, had I studied on my own.
+Interestingly, when I started in college, I switched gears entirely: partially, because the subject matters were more interesting; but mainly because I learned that I did not need to go to the lectures, if I studied the textbooks.
+Based on what I did in college, I would have been able to go through the entire high-school curriculum in one year, had I studied on my own.
 (With reservations for testing opportunities, under the assumption that PE was dropped, and adding some presence phases for “conversational” English/German and practical experiments in e.g. chemistry and physics.)

 I am eternally grateful to the professor who, in one of my first lectures, gave the class the advice to read ahead in the text book, because this would make the lectures easier to understand: After a few weeks, I noticed that if I read ahead, the lectures were not merely easier to understand—they were redundant.